 And.. ahem… I would also say that there are probably a good number of vegans and vegetarians who are really missing out!
-I am offending left and right in this post – I didn’t want to leave anyone out!
+Since I have been offending left and right in this post, I didn’t want to leave anyone out!

 For many families, however, there is a long line of knowledge about traditional foods that has been passed down from generation to generation.
 I would really love to hear about traditions and dishes unique to your family in the comments – please share them with us.

 Thanksgiving can be a time to create new family traditions

 Since I have learned a lot about the origins of my ancestors over the past few years, I decided that I would try to learn a little bit about the types of foods that some of them may have eaten on Thanksgiving during their time.

 I was especially interested in one particular line of my family, since when I started doing genealogy research several years ago, I didn’t know anything about them.

 My mother’s only continental US family line is descended from a Ryder family in Providence, Rhode Island.
 Curious about what people might have been eating back in the 1800s in New England, I bought The First American Cookbook: “American Cookery,” 1796, by Amelia Simmons (cover shown above).